jwaliszko/ExpressiveAnnotations/README.md

     string expression,
     [bool AllowEmptyStrings],
     [int Priority]
-    [string ErrorMessage]    ...) - Validation attribute which indicates that annotated field is required when computed result of given logical expression is true.
+    [string ErrorMessage]    ...) - Validation attribute, executed for null-only annotated field, which indicates that such a field is required to be non-null, when computed result of given logical expression is true.
 AssertThatAttribute(
     string expression,
     [int Priority]
-    [string ErrorMessage]    ...) - Validation attribute, executed for non-null annotated field, which indicates that assertion given in logical expression has to be satisfied, for such field to be considered as valid.
+    [string ErrorMessage]    ...) - Validation attribute, executed for non-null annotated field, which indicates that assertion given in logical expression has to be satisfied, for such a field to be considered as valid.

 expression        - The logical expression based on which specified condition is computed.